Exclusions from school

 - the exclusion means they’ll miss a public exam or national curriculum test

 They will decide “on the balance of probabilities” whether your child has done what has been alleged and whether the head teacher’s decision to exclude was justified based on the evidence.

 If the exclusion is for 5 days or fewer, you can still ask the governors to hear your views, but they can’t overturn the headteacher’s decision.

 The exclusion committee must send you written confirmation of its decision within one school day of meeting.
 A note will be placed on your child’s school file.

 You’ll be invited to a review meeting with the school’s governors if your child has been permanently excluded.
 This meeting will take place within 15 school days.

 If the governors don’t overturn the exclusion, you can ask for an independent review by your local council (or academy trust if the school’s an academy).
 The governors must tell you how to do this.

-If your child is still excluded you can ask the Local Government Ombudsman (or the Education Funding Agency if the school’s an academy or free school) to look at whether your case was handled properly.
+If your child is still excluded you can ask the Local Government Ombudsman (or the Education & Skills Funding Agency if the school’s an academy or free school) to look at whether your case was handled properly.
 They can’t overturn the exclusion.